2002 Pacific typhoon season: Typhoon Rammasun (Florita)

-Typhoon Rammasun was the first of four typhoons to contribute to heavy rainfall and deadly flooding in the Philippines in July 2002; there were 85 deaths related to the four storms, with 2,463 homes damaged or destroyed.
+Rammasun was the first of four typhoons to contribute to heavy rainfall and deadly flooding in the Philippines in July; there were 85 deaths related to the four storms, with 2,463 homes damaged or destroyed.
 Rammasun developed around the same time as Typhoon Chataan, but farther to the west.
 The storm tracked northwestward toward Taiwan, and on July 2 it attained its peak intensity with winds of 155 km/h.
 Rammasun turned northward, passing east of Taiwan and China.
 In Taiwan, the outer rainbands dropped rainfall that alleviated drought conditions.
 In contrast, rainfall in China followed previously wet conditions, resulting in additional flooding, although less damage than expected; there was about $85 million in crop and fishery damage in Zhejiang.

-After affecting Taiwan and China, Rammasun began weakening due to an approaching trough, which turned the typhoon northeastward.
+After affecting two countries, Rammasun began weakening due to an approaching trough, which turned the typhoon northeastward.
 It passed over the Japanese island of Miyako-jima and also produced strong winds in Okinawa.
 About 10,000 houses lost power on the island, and high surf killed two sailors.
 On the Japanese mainland, there was light crop damage and one serious injury.
-After weakening to a tropical storm, Rammasun passed just west of the South Korean island of Jejudo, where high waves killed one person.
+After weakening into a tropical storm, Rammasun passed just west of the South Korean island of Jejudo, where high waves killed one person.
 The storm crossed the country, killing three others and leaving $9.5 million in damage.
-High rains also affected North Korea and Primorsky Krai in the Russian Far East.
+High rains from Rammasun also affected North Korea, and Primorsky Krai in the Russian Far East.

 Typhoon Chataan (Gloria)

-Typhoon Chataan formed on June 28, 2002, near the FSM, and for several days it meandered while producing heavy rainfall across the region.
-In Chuuk, a state in the FSM, the highest 24-hour precipitation total was 506 mm, which was greater than the average monthly total.
-The rain produced floods up to 1.5 m deep, causing deadly landslides across the island that killed 47 people; this made Chataan the deadliest natural disaster in the island's history.
-There was also one death on nearby Pohnpei, and damage in the FSM totaled over $100 million.
+Chataan formed on June 28, near Micronesia, and for several days it meandered while producing heavy rainfall across the region.
+In the Micronesian state of Chuuk, the highest 24-hour precipitation total was 506 mm, which was greater than the average monthly total.
+The rain produced floods up to 1.5 m deep, causing deadly landslides across the island that killed 47 people; this made Chataan become the deadliest natural disaster in Micronesia's history.
+There was also one death on nearby Pohnpei.
+Damage in Micronesia totaled over $100 million.

-After affecting the FSM, Chataan began a northwest track as an intensifying typhoon.
+After affecting Chuuk, Chataan began a northwest track as an intensifying typhoon.
 Its eye passed just north of Guam on July 4, though the eyewall moved across the island and dropped heavy rainfall.
 Totals were highest in southern Guam, peaking at 536 mm.
 Flooding and landslides from the storm severely damaged or destroyed 1,994 houses.
 Damage on the island totaled $60.5 million, and there were 23 injuries.
 The typhoon also affected Rota in the Northern Mariana Islands with gusty winds and light rainfall.
-Typhoon Chataan attained its peak intensity of 175 km/h on July 8.
+Chataan attained its peak intensity of 175 km/h on July 8.
 It weakened while turning to the north, and after diminishing to a tropical storm, Chataan struck eastern Japan on July 10.
 High rainfall, peaking at 509 mm, flooded 10,270 houses.

 Damage in Japan totaled about $500 million (¥59 billion JPY).